 If you can’t build, assess, and optimize your client’s landing pages, you’re confining your managed PCC services offering.
 After all, if you don’t have control over the online spaces where the paid traffic goes, it undermines your capability to maximize impactful results.

 While some agencies leave landing pages to the client, we suggest adding them to your line up.
-Many small businesses don’t have a dedicated digital marketing department to take care of it, so they’ll appreciate it if you can handle this aspect of their campaign as well.
+Small business plan don’t have a dedicated digital marketing department to take care of it, so they’ll appreciate it if you can handle this aspect of their campaign as well.

 Handling landing page optimization allows you to add more value to your offerings and set you apart from competitors who aren’t providing the same service.
 But remember to onboard dedicated development and design resources, and don’t be afraid of reflecting it in your pricing.